 The Group measures AFS financial assets at fair value at each reporting date.
-The Group also discloses the fair value of certain loans and receivables, other financial liabilities and investment properties every reporting date.
+The Group also discloses the fair value of certain loans and receivables, other financial liabilities and nonfinancial assets measured at cost such as investment properties every reporting date as disclosed in Notes 9 and 25.